rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 3.

 - Make sure your Calling Policy allows SIP devices to be used for calls (slider right near the bottom)
-- Make sure your user account has an Shared Device License, and
+- Make sure your user account has an Shared Device License.
 - IP Phone Policy where the sign in mode is set to CommonAreaPhoneSignIn (you have to do this through PowerShell, its not visible in the Admin Centre)
 - PS: `Set-CsTeamsIPPhonePolicy -Identity CommonAreaPhone -SignInMode CommonAreaPhoneSignin`
 - Make sure your user account has a PSTN number assigned (Use a Calling Plan)